rancher/docs/content/rke/latest/en/installation/_index.md

     ```

-### Alternative RKE MacOS X Install - Homebrew
+### Alternative RKE macOS Install - Homebrew

-RKE can also be installed and updated using Homebrew, a package manager for MacOS X.
+RKE can also be installed and updated using Homebrew, a package manager for macOS.

 1. Install Homebrew.
 See https://brew.sh/ for instructions.